vvulpes0/vvulpes0.github.io/index.md

 [LTK]: https://github.com/vvulpes0/Language-Toolkit-2

 ## Publications
+* Dakotah Lambert and James Rogers.
+2020.
+  [Tier-Based Strictly Local Stringsets:
+   Perspectives from Model and Automata Theory][SCiL2020].
+  In *Proceedings of the Society for Computation in Linguistics*, volume 3, pages 330&ndash;337,
+  New Orleans, Louisiana.

 * James Rogers and Dakotah Lambert.
 2019.
   [Extracting Subregular constraints from Regular stringsets][JLM2019].
   *Journal of Language Modelling*, 7(2):143&ndash;176.